Police and Human Rights Programme

 - Develop tools and guiding documents on general policing issues.
 One way we do this is by carrying out in-depth-analysis of specific policing issues.
 The findings and recommendations are published annually in the AINL PHRP Short Paper Series (see publications).
 Other forms of support are contributions to general policy documents and research tools developed by our partners in the International Secretariat as well the development of guiding documents for the Amnesty International work on policing.

 - Provide training on human rights and policing to colleagues in the entire Amnesty International movement worldwide as well as to other human rights and civil society organisations.
 These trainings introduce participants to the international rules and standards applicable to law enforcement and their implications for daily policing practice.
-However, more importantly, the purpose of these trainings is foster a greater understanding of the daily challenges of law enforcement officials and of the factors that influence police behaviour.
+However, more importantly, the purpose of these trainings is to foster a greater understanding of the daily challenges of law enforcement officials and of the factors that influence police behaviour.
 The aim is to enable participants identifying what is concretely needed to obtain a better compliance by law enforcement officials with human rights standards.

 - In view of the many different activities carried out by the movement of Amnesty International PHRP endeavours to create a network among all those who work on policing.
 The purpose is to enhance sharing of expertise available across the movement and promoting a lessons learned process on how to strive more effectively for enhanced human rights compliance by law enforcement officials in the world.